wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/StagingSSLCertificates.md

 "Staging certificates" have no issuance limits where as "full certificates" do have issuance limits

+To issue a live certificate set:

 >     SSL_LIVE_CERT="1"

 rather than

 >     SSL_LIVE_CERT="0"

+which will issue a staging certificate.